oboroc/oboroc.github.io/_posts/2016-05-14-my-first-computer.md

 I really wanted to get my own computer since 1990, when I started programming.
 It didn't help that my classmate, Vlad Hoholkov, got a full blown PC XT clone with hipster amber monochrome monitor at home.

 My family wasn't crazy rich.
-My parents are doctors, not apparatchiks or oligarchs, but they where really awesome and bought me a Kvorum-64 8-bit computer as a high school graduation gift.
+My parents are doctors, not apparatchiks or oligarchs, but they where really awesome and bought me a Kvorum BK05 8-bit computer as a high school graduation gift.
-The cost was something around 600 rubles, which was cheaper then normal store price, but in 1992 it still was about 2 months worth of combined parents salary.
+I bought it from Vlad Hoholkov again, he got one too.
+His aunt was paid in Kvorums by her factory in lieu of actual money.
+It was not unusual right after the fall of Soviet Union.
-It was beautiful and worked really well.
+Computer was beautiful and worked really well.
 It was one of the better russian clones of ZX Spectrum 48.
 Here is a photo by Andshel, CC BY-SA 3.0, from russian Wikipedia page about Kvorum:

 <a href="https://commons.wikimedia.org/w/index.php?curid=27138616">
 ![Kvorum BK05](/img/2016-05-14-my-first-computer.jpg)